-The Bachelor’s in Economics and Management is a unique multidisciplinary and rigorous programme.
-We combined the education excellence of Dauphine – PSL with elements of British University education, with our partnership with University College London (UCL).
+We combine the educational excellence of Dauphine – PSL with the very best of a the British higher education methods, inter alia through our partnership with University College London (UCL).

 The focus on languages is important, as one of our goals is to ensure that students acquire trilingual professional proficiency by the end of the programme:

 - The target for our students who are non-native English speaker is to reach at least C1 level in English by the end of their second year.
 Our lecturers in English offer classes in small groups of maximum 15 students at different level, from B2 to C2, and individually follow student progress throughout the academic year.
 They schedule additional workshops and “English Clinic” to ensure that our students receive the individual guidance and support they need to develop their English skills in line with the programme aims.

 - The study of a second foreign language is compulsory, Foreign language tuition is offered in-house or at UCL.
 On our campus we offer the following languages: Spanish, French and German.
 Thanks to our partnership with University College of London (UCL), our students may also choose from 9 foreign language courses: Arabic, Dutch, French, German, Italian, Japanese, Mandarin, Portuguese or Spanish.
 The student's level is assessed at the start of the academic year by the UCL Centre for Languages & International Education (CLIE), and complete beginners are accepted.